Blog Post

 Table of Contents

-For its 15th birthday, Google announced on the official blog a new algorithm update that has already been active for a month and, according to them, influences 90% of search queries.
+For its 15th anniversary, Google announced a new algorithm update on the official blog, which has already been active for a month and reportedly affects 90% of search queries.
 This time named after the hummingbird, the Hummingbird Update!

 [caption id="attachment_13984" align="aligncenter" width="400"]